 Murphy was chosen to sit on the board of trustees of the American Football Coaches Association in January 2005 and was named to Springfield's All-Decade Team in 2006.
 In October 2007, the night following Harvard's 27-10 victory over Princeton, Murphy was inducted into the Springfield College Athletic Hall of Fame.
 During 2013, Murphy served as President of the American Football Coaches Assocation, and in 2015, he joined Harvard's Faculty Committee on Athletic Sports.

-Murphy resides in Wayland with his wife, Martha Kennedy Murphy, and the couple's three children: Molly Kennedy '14, Conor Timothy '16 and Grace Katharine '18.
+Murphy resides in Allston with his wife, Martha Kennedy Murphy.
+The couple has three children: Molly Kennedy '14, Conor Timothy '16 and Grace Katharine '18.